Kindergarten Teachers, Head Teachers and Senior Teachers' Collective Agreement

 - In the case of all permanent teachers a minimum of one month's notice of termination of employment shall be given by either the employer or the teacher unless otherwise agreed.
 The employer and teacher may agree to payment in lieu of notice.
 However, nothing in this clause shall prevent dismissal without notice for serious misconduct.

-- In accordance with the Employment Relations Act 2000, a representative of the union shall be entitled to enter a workplace at all reasonable times for purposes related to the employment of its members and to the union’s business.
+- In accordance with the Employment Relations Act 2000(external link), a representative of the union shall be entitled to enter a workplace at all reasonable times for purposes related to the employment of its members and to the union’s business.
 The representative will exercise this right in a reasonable way, having regard to the normal operations of the workplace and will comply with any reasonable procedures and requirements relating to health and safety or security.

 - The employer shall deduct union subscriptions from the wages payable to existing union members covered by this collective agreement as authorised by the union member and the union.